UnrealContainers/unrealcontainers.github.io/_collections/_docs/environments/local-linux.md

 Unlike under other host operating systems, there is no resource limit configuration required under Linux because Docker does not impose any arbitrary memory or disk usage limits by default.

-## Optional: installing and configuring the NVIDIA Docker runtime
+## Optional: installing and configuring the NVIDIA Container Toolkit

-If your host system has a compatible NVIDIA GPU and you intend to run containers with GPU acceleration via the [NVIDIA Docker runtime](../concepts/nvidia-docker), follow the [installation instructions for NVIDIA Docker](../concepts/nvidia-docker#what-steps-do-i-need-to-follow-to-make-use-of-nvidia-docker) to install and configure the runtime.
+If your host system has a compatible NVIDIA GPU and you intend to run containers with GPU acceleration via the [NVIDIA Container Toolkit](../concepts/nvidia-docker), follow the [installation instructions for the NVIDIA Container Toolkit](../concepts/nvidia-docker#what-steps-do-i-need-to-follow-to-make-use-of-the-nvidia-container-toolkit) to install and configure GPU acceleration support.